 A selectivity mask is defined with respect to a Minimum Detectable Interference Signal level (MDIS).
-This level is defined as the minimum level of a non-fluctuating unmodulated pulsed radar waveform (i.e. not carrying the transmit signal modulation) that would cause perturbations in the radar processing.
-Beyond this level, it is considered that spurious responses may be caused by the disturbing signal in the processing and be present at radar output.
-The Minimum Detectable Interference Signal (MDIS) is arbitrarily set to dB below the .
+This level is defined as the minimum level of a non-fluctuating unmodulated disturbing signal (i.e. not carrying the transmit signal modulation) that would cause perturbations in the radar processing.
+Beyond this level, it is considered that spurious responses or desensitization may be caused by the disturbing signal in the processing and be present at radar output.
+The Minimum Detectable Interference Signal (MDIS) is set to 66 dB below the receiver compression level.

-The receiver selectivity shall follow the limits of the selectivity mask defined in Table 4 below (see also Figure 6). unwantedFor in-band disturbing input signals at RF frequencies within the operating frequency range where mixing combinations with the local oscillator LO may result into spurious intermodulation responses at the intermediate frequency IFH, the measured selectivity shall be no more than 10 dB below the selectivity mask.
+The receiver selectivity shall follow the limits of the selectivity mask defined in Table 4 below (see also Figure 6).